Rishabhbahuguna03/SQL/README.md

-# Let me brief you with 'what this repository is all about?'
+# What this repository covers

 - This repository records my progress in the database world using `SQL`.